 The steps for processing the sunflower powder used in Huel are below:

 As well as the six main ingredients, Huel Powder contains a unique micronutrient blend.
 This provides the additional vitamins and minerals required to meet Nutrient Reference Values (NRVs), or higher in many cases, plus some phytonutrients.
-The vitamin-mineral blend in Huel Powder is on a coconut flour carrier.
+The vitamin-mineral blend in Huel Powder is on a corn starch carrier.

 There are quite a few steps involved when choosing and creating our flavours.
 We’ve put together a more detailed review of flavour development here.

-We use a blend of xanthan and guar gum as a thickener and to make sure the ingredients don’t separate.
+We use xanthan gum as a thickener and to make sure the ingredients don’t separate.
 It also gives the creamy texture to our Huel Powder.

 Xanthan gum is a naturally occurring soluble fibre, produced by the aerobic fermentation of Xanthomonas campestris with sucrose, glucose and lactose sourced from seaweed and corn.